 Key Specs: Crafted with 1000D Cordura, known for outstanding abrasion resistance.

-I bought one triple version to handle my AR-15 mags on a range day.
-The sturdy 1000D Cordura is built like a tank.
+I bought a triple version to handle my AR-15 mags on a range day.
+The 1000D Cordura is built like a tank.
 Even after dragging it through gravel and dirt, it emerged unscathed.
 The bungee cords are tight enough to hold loaded mags firmly.
 I do recommend cleaning and checking the cords occasionally for signs of wear.
 Also, I used it during a 3-Gun run with my AR setup and speed loader to cut down reload times.

-🔗 Check Latest Price On Amazon
+Check ELITE SPANKER Price On Amazon

 Pros